John Lorne Campbell: Later life

 His widow remained living at Canna House until her death in 2004 at the age of 101.
+As Campbell had stipulated in his Will, money was left to the Diocese of Argyll and the Isles for the Tridentine Requiem Mass to be offered annually for the souls of Campbell and Shaw.
+The request continues to be honored annually by Una Voce Scotland.

 Legacy

 Campbell's partnership with Shaw was professional as well as marital.
 Together the couple assembled an important archive of both Scottish and Canadian Gaelic folklore, folksongs and poetry, including manuscripts, sound recordings, photographs and film, in an effort inspired by that carried on by Marjory Kennedy-Fraser in the 1900s.
 The Campbells' three-volume collection of Hebridean folk songs, published between 1969 and 1981, is regarded as a valuable source.
 The Campbells' archive at Canna House, which is a similarly invaluable source for scholars of Scottish Gaelic literature, Scottish traditional musicians, and folklorists, is now in the possession of the National Trust for Scotland.
 As of 2013, the many Ediphone wax cylinders, upon which the Campbells' had recorded folklore and traditional music in Scottish Gaelic, Canadian Gaelic, and Mikmaq, were on long term loan to the British Library for the purposes of being digitized.
+The School of Scottish Studies has since made the digitized recordings available online through the Tobar an Dualchais – Kist o Riches website.

 Both the recent rise of Scottish nationalism and the ongoing efforts by the Scottish Parliament to ensure a Scottish Gaelic language revival through the setting up of immersion schools are also John Lorne Campbell's legacy.

 A biography of Campbell, The Man Who Gave Away His Island by Ray Perman, was published by Birlinn Limited in 2010.